June 21–26, 2015 Grades 7-12

 - Two minutes of a piece of your choice.

-Instructions for submitting your recording online wil be available soon.
+Instructions for sending in your recording

 * Cougar String Camp Agreement [.pdf]